apprunjs/apprun-docs/docs/dev-server.md

 ![](https://github.com/yysun/apprun-dev-server/raw/master/public/apprun-hmr.gif)

 The best part of the apprun-dev-server is that it does NOT require any code in our components to handle the hot module replacement.
-It retains the component state; replaces the module; and then puts the state back.
+Instead, it retains the component state; replaces the module; and then puts the state back.
 All done automatically.

 If you want to refresh the state, you can reload the page in the browser by pressing F5 (on Windows) or Command+R (on Mac).